Carlosouzapsi/real-world-cypress-practice/README.md

 ## New user account tests

-1. Should create a new account using valid information / validate signbackpage
+1. Should create a new account using valid credentials
 2. Should not create a new account using blank values on first name input
 3. Should not create a new account using blank values on last name input
 4. Should not create a new account using blank values on username input